krzysztofspilka/staticgen/source/projects/luckysheet.md

 ---

 ## Introduction
-🚀Luckysheet is an online spreadsheet like excel that is powerful, simple to configure, and completely open source.
+🚀 Luckysheet is an online spreadsheet like excel that is powerful, simple to configure, and completely open source.

 ## Plugins
 - [Luckyexcel](https://github.com/mengshukeji/Luckyexcel): Excel import and export library